Compare Latitude Financial Services Personal Loans

 Originally known as GE Capital Finance, Latitude Financial Services had a change of name and ownership in 2015.

-As a leading consumer finance business with a presence in Australia and New Zealand, Latitude Financial provides over 2.5 million customers with a broad range of finance products including personal loans, credit cards and insurance.
+As a leading consumer finance business with a presence in Australia and New Zealand, Latitude Financial provides some 2.6 million customers with a broad range of finance products including personal loans, digital payments, credit cards and insurance.

-Latitude Financial Services is an online-only operation, which means it doesn’t have branches.
-You can apply for loans online, and they also have a customer service line if you need to speak to someone.
+Latitude Financial Services is an online-only operation.
+You can apply for loans online, and they also have a customer service phone line.

 Latitude Financial Services personal loan repayment calculator